xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 For the reasons that I've given as we went  along,  I'm  choosing the following:

-1. Semicolons are TERMINATORS, not separators
+1. Semicolons are _terminators_, not separators

-2. Semicolons are OPTIONAL
+2. Semicolons are _optional_

 3. Comments are delimited by curly braces

-4. Comments MAY be nested
+4. Comments _may_ be nested

 Put the code corresponding to these cases into your copy of TINY.
 You now have TINY Version 1.2.